rjakielski/ProjectProposalApp/README.md

-Here’s a polished **README draft** tailored to your **Project Proposal App** repo, based on the classifier workflow and the integrated OIG semantic-search feature you described.
-You can paste this directly into `README.md` and adjust paths or model names if needed.

----

 # Project Proposal App

 An interactive Streamlit application that classifies proposed oversight projects into **Top Management Priority Challenges (TMPCs)** and surfaces **similar historical OIG reports** using semantic search.